 At around 5:30 am the following day, we arrived at the Tahiti Faa’a airport, collected our bags (thankfully they made it) and checked in for a quick fifty minute flight to Bora Bora aboard a smaller turbo prop plane.
 The main island is surrounded by a ring of smaller islands called motus and the airport is situated on one of these islands.

 Since most of the resorts are located on the small islands, they all have their own free shuttle service.
-After meeting our hotel representative and being adorned with the traditional lei necklaces, we boarded a boat for the ten minute ride to the resort.See video below .We stayed at the Pearl Beach Resortwhich is the only hotel on the very private Motu Tevairoa. https://www.boraborapearlbeachresort.com/
+After meeting our hotel representative and being adorned with the traditional lei necklaces, we boarded a boat for the ten minute ride to the resort.We stayed at the Pearl Beach Resortwhich is the only hotel on the very private Motu Tevairoa.
+Video of the boat ridecan be seenbelow.

 We arrived quite early, 8:30 am, and understandably our bungalow wasn’t ready.
 Since breakfast was still being served, we made our way over to Tevairoa restaurant, one of three restaurants at the resort.
 The staff was very friendly and welcoming.
 French, Tahitian and English is spoken here.
 After breakfast, we walked around a bit then relaxed in the lobby with some welcome drinkswhile our room was being prepared.